Jang Han-byul: Big Stage Season 2

-Han-Byul placed first in all weeks of competition except for the first week.
-He was number 1 on fan voting in all weeks throughout the whole competition with almost 50% of all audience votes going to Han-Byul.
-The video of his second week performance, "Vroom Vroom" went viral in Malaysia and made Han-Byul a household name.
+He placed first in all weeks of competition except for the first week.
+He was number 1 on fan voting in all weeks throughout the whole competition with almost 50% of all audience votes going to him.
+The video of his second week performance, "Vroom Vroom" went viral in Malaysia and made him a household name.
 His challenging and daring song choices was notable throughout the competition where judges such as Siti Nurhaliza gave standing ovations and praised him for his courageous and hard-working artistry.

-In the final concert of Big Stage Season 2, Han-Byul made history by becoming the first and only champion from a foreign country in Malaysian reality television.
+In the final concert of Big Stage Season 2, he made history by becoming the first and only champion from a foreign country in Malaysian reality television.
 His debut Malaysian single "Luka Dan Bahagia" reached number 1 on the Malaysian radio station Era as well as on several other local radio stations.

 The Masked Singer Malaysia Season 3

 Jang appeared on The Masked Singer Malaysia Season 3 as the disguised mascot, Piza Panas.
 He placed first in six of the 11 weeks of competition becoming the only contestant in the history of The Masked Singer Malaysia to accomplish such an achievement.
 In the final week, he finished in third place overall.
 There was much controversy surrounding the results of the final week with many of the audience voicing their opinion that Jang should have been the champion of the show.
 Jang as Piza Panas was number 1 in audience voting in all weeks of competition, making him a fan favourite among netizens for his energetic stage persona and choreographed performances.